Why is My WordPress Admin So Slow? Causes & Top Fixes

 Plugin and Theme Conflicts

-Sometimes, incompatible plugins or themes can clash with each other, leading to performance issues like a slow admin dashboard.
-This can be caused by code conflicts or resource competition.
-Here's how to address conflicts:
+Incompatible plugins/themes conflicts with each other.
+This leads to performance issues like a slow admin dashboard.
+Here's how to fix these conflicts:

-• Deactivate and Reactivate: If you suspect a conflict, try deactivating all your plugins and then reactivating them one by one.
-This can help identify the problematic plugin.
+• Deactivate and Reactivate: Try deactivating all your plugins and then reactivating them one by one.
+This can help you identify the problematic plugin.

-• Check Plugin Compatibility: Before installing a new plugin, research its compatibility with your current theme and other plugins.
+• Check Plugin Compatibility: Before installing a new plugin, check if its compatible with your current system.

-• Update for Harmony: Regularly update both plugins and themes.
+• Update for Harmony: Regularly update your plugins and themes.
 Updates often address compatibility issues and improve overall performance.

 Even though we’ve already mentioned this once.
 Do keep in mind to experiment with these changes on a test site as opposed to your live site.